May 2023

 Lucien—tall and lean with piercing eyes and shattered legs—was in a constant state of agitation while Siddrarth Kara interviewed him.

-At age 15 Lucien began work as an artisanal miner in an cobalt mine near Kasulo in the Democratic Republic of Congo (DRC).
+artisanal miner in an cobalt mine near Kasulo in the Democratic Republic of Congo (DRC).
 Fifty men and teenage boys worked the site.
 200 feet beneath the surface, the steep mine shaft opened into a large chamber from which three tunnels branched off, each following veins of cobalt rich heterogenite.
 Read More…